Skip to main content

 and plains.

-Eastern Tanzania — the coastal corridor from Dar es Salaam north to the Kenyan border and west to the Udzungwa Highlands — offers a completely different Tanzania from the northern circuit.
-Miombo woodland, coral reef, endemic primates, and the unique combination of beach and savanna at Saadani National Park create an itinerary that no other East African destination can replicate.
+Eastern Tanzania — the coastal corridor from Dar es Salaam and west into the Udzungwa Highlands — offers a different Tanzania from the northern circuit.
+Miombo woodland, Indian Ocean shore, endemic primates, and the bush-meets-beach combination at Saadani create itineraries the classic north cannot replicate.

-Mikumi National Park lies four hours by road from Dar es Salaam and is the most accessible major park in Tanzania from the commercial capital.
+Mikumi National Park lies about four hours by road from Dar es Salaam and is the most accessible major park from the commercial capital.
 The Mkata floodplain supports good densities of lion, leopard, elephant, and buffalo, making Mikumi a viable option for guests with limited time who cannot reach the northern circuit.
-The park is often overlooked by international visitors but has a genuine wildlife programme and reliable predator sightings.
+Often overlooked by international visitors, it has a genuine wildlife programme and reliable dry-season sightings.

-The Udzungwa Mountains are one of Africa's most important biodiversity hotspots — a range of ancient forest isolated from other forest blocks that has produced multiple endemic species.
-The Sanje mangabey and the Uhehe red colobus are found nowhere else on Earth.
-The Udzungwa Mountains National Park offers trekking through afro-montane forest to the Sanje Waterfalls — one of the most spectacular waterfall walks in East Africa.
+The Udzungwa Mountains are one of Africa’s important biodiversity hotspots — ancient forest isolated from other blocks, with multiple endemic species.
+Sanje mangabey and Uhehe red colobus are found nowhere else.
+Udzungwa Mountains National Park offers trekking through afro-montane forest to the Sanje Waterfalls — one of East Africa’s great waterfall walks.
 Day walks and multi-day forest camping are both available.

 What the east